Knox College (Illinois): Academics

-Knox employs a 3–3 academic calendar rather than a traditional semester-based approach.
+Knox offers over 42 majors and 51 minors programs, concluding in Bachelors of Arts or Bachelors of Science degrees.
+It employs a non-traditional 3–3 academic calendar rather than a semester-based approach.
 In each of the three 10-week terms, students take three courses.
 Faculty members teach two courses each term, giving them more time for one-on-one mentoring.
 All courses of study at Knox contain common elements, including an educational plan that students design.

-With the implementation of Renewed Knox, the 2003 curriculum overhaul, the school expanded its academic offerings to meet the needs of a 21st-century liberal arts education.
-In 2003, the Howard Hughes Medical Institute awarded the school $1 million to create a new major in neuroscience; in 2005, the college signed agreements with The George Washington University to create an early admission program into the university's medical school, and with the University of Rochester to create a direct admissions program into the university's Simon School of Business's MBA program; in 2007 the Peace Corps launched a new program at Knox, establishing the Peace Corps Preparatory Program, the first of its kind in the country; Chinese language instruction, Asian Studies, Environmental Studies, and Film Studies were all added; and new abroad studies programs have been created: the Japan Term, and Knox in New York.
+Students also participate in Immersive Terms, where students work on one subject in-depth.

+In 2007 the Peace Corps launched a program at Knox, establishing the Peace Corps Preparatory Program, the first of its kind in the country; Knox has several cooperative programs with other universities, including engineering and preprofessional paths like law and medicine.

+Immersion Experiences

+Knox curriculum includes Immersion Experiences, where students spend an entire term on one discipline.

+Knox is the only undergraduate program in the country to offer Repertory Theatre Immersive Term, or Rep Term, the repertory theatre experience where students learn how to start and manage a theatre company.

-Knox is also known for its Green Oaks term, an interdisciplinary program at the 700 acre Green Oaks Biological Field Station.
+Knox is known for its Green Oaks term, an interdisciplinary program at the 700 acre Green Oaks Biological Field Station.
 The Green Field Station began in 1955 under the guidance of zoologists Paul Shepard and George Ward.

+Other immersive terms include clinical psychology, open studio (art), StartUp (business), Japan term, Summer Scholars, and short-term experiences from one to three weeks.
+Short-term experiences include the Chicago Term, where students spend a three-week internship in Chicago.

-The three most popular majors at Knox, based on 2021 graduates, were Business Administration and Management (28), Psychology (28), and Creative Writing (23).
+The three most popular majors at Knox, based on 2024 graduates, were Business Administration and Management, Computer Science, and Creative Writing.